aer0ss/aerofs/tools/ci/agents/README.md

 # Set up a new agent

-`scp` this directory to an empty VM and run:
+The agent requires two or more CPUs otherwise some unittests may fail. `scp` this directory to an empty VM or physical computer and run on it:

     $ <this-folder>/start-teamcity-agent-container.sh

-on the VM.
 In a few minutes after the script finishes, TeamCity should show a new agent named "cloud-1".

 For troubleshooting, see `teamcity-agent` container's docker logs.